Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/README.md

 * To get the URLs, open each Lakehouse and click on the ellipses next to the **Tables** folder.
 Choose **Properties** and copy the abfss file path. ![getlakehouse](images/get_lakehouse_url.jpg)
 * Paste each into notepad or a Word document and remove the "/Tables" from the end of the string.
 Your string will look something like **abfss://\<uniqueid>@onelake.dfs.fabric.microsoft.com/a\<anotheruniqueid>**
 ### Create a Fabric Data Warehouse
-Create a Fabric Data Warehouse by [following the instructions here](https://learn.microsoft.com/en-us/fabric/data-warehouse/create-warehouse)
+Create a Fabric Data Warehouse by [following the instructions here](https://learn.microsoft.com/en-us/fabric/data-warehouse/create-warehouse).

+You need the Fabric Data Warehouse since it contains the SQL views required to load from the Lakehouse to the Gold Lakehouse OR Data Warehouse.
+Views defined in the Lakehouse SQL Endpoint are not exposed in a Copy Data Activity so the views live in the Data Warehouse for both patterns.

 ### Create Fabric Connections to your Azure SQL DBs
 Create 2 Fabric connections, one to the Wide World Importers Azure SQL DB and to the FabricMetadataConfiguration Azure SQL DB [per the instructions here](https://learn.microsoft.com/en-us/fabric/data-factory/connector-azure-sql-database).
 ### Upload Spark Notebooks to Fabric